 As this is a major event, both celebrated by locals and by tourists, you should expect that it will be very crowded around Canal Grande.
 Finding a good place to watch the whole event is the only thing you might have to worry about.
 Many locals watch the event from their boat, so there will be plenty moored along the canal.
 You also have to take into account that the vaporetto will be suspended in Canal Grande and the Bacino di San Marco for most of the afternoon.
 This implies that you will have to leave early (before 14.00) if you want to use these or that you will have to walk.

 The organization of the Regata Storica sets up a floating stand on the Canal Grande near Campo San Vio.
-You can book your seat on their website.
-Tickets cost 60 euros (30 euros for under 18 and for Venetian residents).
+So far, there is no information available yet, but usually you can book your seat on their website.
+The price of last year was 60 euros for a ticket (30 euros for under 18 and for Venetian residents).
+As soon as the information has been published, I will also update it here.

 INSIDER TIP: There is no bar nearby, so you might want to bring some water (or something else) with you.

 If you plan to attend the Regata Storica, you will have to stay in Venice until Monday.
 Most (European) flights take off late afternoon, so you won’t be able to catch these.
-There are however plenty of interesting exhibitions going on in this period or you can visit the Art Biennale (‘What to expect from the Art Biennale 2017′).
+There are however plenty of interesting exhibitions going on in this period or you can visit the Architecture Biennale (‘What to expect from the Architecture Biennale 2018‘).

 If you want to stay up-to-date with the latest information on these events, you can subscribe to The Venice Insider newsletter via this link.